dogweather/forkful/content/en/go/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?

-Using a debugger in Go programming involves employing tools or features to inspect and modify the state of a running program to understand its behavior or diagnose issues.
-Programmers do this to efficiently find and fix bugs, optimize performance, and ensure the correctness of their code.

 ## How to:
 Go provides a built-in facility for debugging called `delve`.
 It is a full-featured debugging tool that allows you to execute Go programs step by step, inspect program variables, and evaluate expressions.

 To begin, you must first install `delve`.
 You can do this by running: